 10 Hardy Indoor Plants You (Probably) Can’t Kill

 Got a brown thumb?
-Maybe you’re just not growing the right plants!
-These 10 hardy indoor plants are (virtually!) indestructible.
+Maybe you're just not growing the right plants!
+These 10 hardy indoor varieties are virtually indestructible.

 The snake plant needs very little water, and it doesn’t require an abundance of sunlight, so it makes a hardy indoor plant.
 Snake plants can even be left alone for a couple of weeks if you decide to go on an extended holiday.

 Try growing some aloe vera now so it’s ready to use when you get that summer sunburn!
 Aloe vera doesn’t need direct light, but it does need a warmer room.
 Try keeping aloe vera in a south or west facing part of your home and water it just once a week as it prefers dry soil.